fjh32/tls_file_backup/README.md

 USE mkcert utility to generate certs and add ca root to trusted roots of system

 # How certs and client-validation of certs works
-certificate authority (CA) signs a certificate (Csa) with its own CRT (CaCrt), producing End entity cert Ce Server hosting the TLS app (Sa) gets Csa & its own private key Ksa signed by CA and receives Ce.
+certificate authority (CA) signs a certificate (Csa) with its own CRT (CaCrt), producing End entity cert Ce.
+Server hosting the TLS app (Sa) gets Csa & its own private key Ksa signed by CA and receives Ce.
 Sa uses Ce and Ksa as its TLS encryption credentials.